 In many Western countries rats and mice are simultaneously considered to carry disease and also to be cute.
 Similarly, in China, whilst the animal itself is still unwelcome, as the first of the twelve zodiac signs rats are actually very auspicious.
 So what lies ahead this new year?
 Read on to find out what kind of energy the Rat will be bringing you!

 In China, the new year is calculated according to the lunar calendar (农历; Nónglì).
 Although the Gregorian calendar is standard, the lunar calendar dictates the dates of traditional Chinese holidays and helps people choose auspicious days for important life changes such as weddings, funerals, moving house or starting a business.

-Continue reading “Cultural Keys’ happiest moments from the Year of the Pig”
+Continue reading “What to expect in the Year of the Rat!”